Without a doubt, healthy blood flow is absolutely essential for optimal brain function and mental health.

 It’s important to consume enough omega-3s because they are essential fats that your body cannot produce itself.

-Unfortunately, most people don't consume enough omega-3 fatty acids through their diet.
+Unfortunately, most people don't consume enough foods with omega-3 fatty acids.

 That’s why I recommend people supplement with krill oil, a special kind of fish oil that contains the essential omega-3 fatty acids.

 I take this krill oil supplement.
 I feel slightly depressed when I stop taking it.
 I actually notice the difference.

 You can also order very high-quality seafood and krill oil supplements here.

 Acupuncture is an alternative treatment that has been shown to increase brain blood flow and circulation.